 The Superteam Era of the WNBA officially has begun.

 Fans have gotten their first glimpses of the new-look New York Liberty and Las Vegas Aces squads.
-And while 10 other teams – like the Washington Mystics, who topped the Liberty 80-64 last Friday – have four months to make their cases, it’s easy to see why New York and Las Vegas are the favorites to battle it out for the WNBA title.
+And while 10 other teams – like the Washington Mystics, who topped the Liberty 80-64 to open the season – have four months to make their cases, it’s easy to see why New York and Las Vegas are the favorites to battle it out for the WNBA title.

 Here’s how they stack up.